 The simply answer is no. On March 2018, Uber make an announcement that they would be transferring their services and operations to Grab.
-And Uber services will be shutting down completely in Thailand by April 2018.
+And Uber services was closed down completely in Thailand in April 2018.

 With Uber no longer in Thailand, your best bet is the Grab app.
 Grab is available in Phuket.